Zulip has a number of Django management commands that

 do_change_footype function from

-zerver/lib/actions.pyto do all the work; this is usually far better than manipulating the database correctly, since the library functions used by the UI are maintained to correctly live-update the UI if needed.
+zerver/actions/to do all the work; this is usually far better than manipulating the database directly, since the library functions used by the UI are maintained to correctly live-update the UI if needed.

 Management commands are essentially independent Python scripts with access to the Zulip server’s database and libraries; so you don’t need to do anything special like restart the server when iteratively testing one, even if testing in a Zulip production environment where the server doesn’t normally restart whenever a file is edited.